Mini foods are just more fun, aren’t they?

 Something else that was kind of unique to said cookies was the icing that was tall and buttery, yet it didn’t smash when you piled the cookies into a bag.
 I’ve never made a frosting with all of these characteristics but I was determined to find one.
-I knew that it would need to have egg whites or meringue powder in order to dry hard but it also needed to be thick and pipe-able like buttercream.
+I knew that it would need to be thick and pipe-able like buttercream.
 My final result seemed pretty close to what I was going for so I’m pretty happy with it.

 And of course, if you don’t feel like taking the time to make them so small, feel free to make them as big as you’d like.
 I don’t have a cookie cutter the size that I wanted so I used the back of a piping tip and it worked really well to get the tiny circles (except for the few the wanted to get stuck, but you just have to push them out with a toothpick).
 I can be a bit persistent when I set my mind on an idea #Obsessive Much.

 However you want to do them is up to you.
 I just really hope you love them!

 Sometimes the best things come in the smallest packages and these little bites of sweet goodness certainly prove it!
 These are perfect for birthdays and tea parties all year long!